nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Python.md

 `/nesi/project/<projectID>/modulefiles/PyXtra` and assume we installed a Python package into `/nesi/project/<projectID>/PyPackages`:

-    #%module
+    #%Module
     module load Python/3.7.3-gimkl-2018b
        # provide a description
-    whatis "The packageXY for python."
+    module-whatis "The packageXY for python."
     proc ModulesHelp { } {  puts stderr "This module loads the packageXY.
 It requires python3." }

     set PKG_PREFIX /nesi/project/<projectID>/PyPackages